 The settings are found on the barrel of the lens, before the part that the lens parts attach to.
 There are a few settings for lighting conditions, plus a P for pinhole.
 The actual lens has the distance selector which is incredibly hard to see.
 It is a tiny little arrow which can only be seen if you catch a reflection at the right angle.

 Once I had figure out how the camera worked and found a spare spool, I loaded some Shanghai GP3.
 Unfortunately, this film has a black paper backing and it was almost impossible to see the numbers through the window.
 Unless I was in really bright light, I had to guess how much to advance by the number of rotations.
 If I use this camera again I will use a film with white backing paper.

 I took the camera to a street corner in Akihabara and tried out the various settings.
 Of course, I could try multi-exposure pinhole, super-wide 38mm (how is that superwide?), and 75mm.
 I tried them all 🙂

 Here is my test roll.

-Low and behold, for a toy camera these aren’t bad at all.
+Lo and behold, for a toy camera these aren’t bad at all.
 I really like using it.
 I am not so keen on the pinhole ones of the crossing, but I love the multi-exposure and the blurred edges of the super-wide lens.
-I am really tempted to get the Instax back for this setup and try to find the 6×4.5 mask.
+I am really tempted to get the Instax back for this setup and try to find the smaller mask.

 Even though I like this camera and the functions, I am absolutely sure I would not pay the full price for another if it broke.
 And it is plastic, it is all plastic.
 One drop on hard ground and it is done for.

-Keep or sell: I did buy some of the items such as the instax back and the fisheye lens, so have kept the whole system for fun 🙂
+Keep or sell: I went to visit the lomography shop in Tokyo.
+I bought some of the items such as the instax back and the fisheye lens, so have kept the whole system for fun 🙂